googleapis/google-cloud-java/gcloud-java-datastore/README.md

 For other authentication options, see the [Authentication](https://github.com/GoogleCloudPlatform/gcloud-java#authentication) page.

 #### Storing data
 Objects in Datastore are known as entities.
 Entities are grouped by "kind" and have keys for easy access.
-In this code snippet, we will create a new entity representing a person and store that data by the person's name.
+In this code snippet, we will create a new entity representing a person and store that data by the person's email.
 First, add the following imports at the top of your file:

 ```java
 import com.google.gcloud.datastore.Entity;